 In 1974 it amalgamated with the Netherhall Secondary School to become a split-site comprehensive school; it was for many years to be the only school in Cambridge with a sixth form.
 In 1998, the old Grammar School building [now known as Upper School] was replaced by the present ‘Italianate’ buildings.
 When the old secondary school was demolished in 2010, it was replaced by a new ‘Lower School’ built on the Queen Edith’s Way site.
 For the first time since the 1970s, the school is a single entity.

-Since the late 1980s, the school has experienced almost constant change, not least a degree of state involvement in the details of education which would have astonished those who, in 1871, were anxious about the implications of the new board schools.
+Since the late 1980s, the school has experienced almost constant change, not least a degree of state involvement in the details of education which would have astonished those who, in 1871, was anxious about the implications of the new board schools.
 A National Curriculum arrived in 1990 but may not see its twenty-fifth anniversary.
 To judge from its first 140 years, however, the Netherhall School will meet all these challenges.

 In the decade since 2011, Netherhall has faced competing pressures but has emerged, on each occasion, strengthened by the challenges confronted.
 The curriculum has been re-shaped to meet the changing needs of our student body and experiences both within and beyond the classroom have been enriched.
-Netherhall students continue to reflect a vibrant mix of different backgrounds and cultures and the school ethos can be captured through the commitment to being inclusive, individual and inspirational.
+Netherhall students continue to reflect a vibrant mix of different backgrounds and cultures and the school ethos can be captured through the commitment to being inclusive, individual, and inspirational.

-Although those working in education are often faced with the unexpected, no-one had anticipated the impact of the global pandemic experienced since the spring of 2020.
+Although those working in education are often faced with the unexpected, no one had anticipated the impact of the global pandemic experienced since the spring of 2020.
 Crises, however, can also bring out the best in people and institutions.
-Staff, students, and their families, have displayed admirable courage, resilience and versatility when faced with the unexpected, enabling a variety of inter-locking challenges to be overcome: covid-testing, remote learning, support for key workers, staggered timetables, student “bubbles” as well as teacher assessed grades.
+Staff, students, and their families have displayed admirable courage, resilience, and versatility when faced with the unexpected, enabling a variety of inter-locking challenges to be overcome: covid-testing, remote learning, support for key workers, staggered timetables, student “bubbles” as well as teacher assessed grades.
 When the whole school community pulls together, as it has done on so many occasions over the last 150 years, Netherhall can continue to look to the future with optimism.